AndyCYao/personal_webpage/content/posts/differenceBetweenBC_Eth.md

 ---

+The context is

-    The context is, how would we track a bitcoin's transaction to see if a wallet is a money launderer?
+`how would we track a bitcoin's transaction to see if a wallet is a money launderer?`

 Below is taken from [ethereum design rational](https://github.com/ethereum/wiki/wiki/Design-Rationale#accounts-and-not-utxos).
 ## Bitcoin